-Steven Bochco: Brains Behind ‘LA Law’ and ‘NYPD Blue’ Dies Of Cancer
+Steven Bochco: Brains Behind ‘LA Law’ And ‘NYPD Blue’ Dies Of Cancer

 In 2014, the legendary writer and producer had a bone-marrow transplant which doctors allege helped to prolong his life.

 Bochco is lauded as one of the best brains in television dramas in the last several decades.
-Variety is reporting that in the 1980’s, he sparked a golden age in television, by producing two highly successful crime dramas—Hill Street Blues and LA Law.
+Variety is reporting that in the 1980s, he sparked a golden age in television by producing two highly successful crime dramas—Hill Street Blues and LA Law.

 Hill Street Blues premiered in 1981 and got an unprecedented 27 Emmy nominations in its first year.
 During a seven-season stint on television, it won 26 Emmys and cemented Bochco as one of the best brains behind prime-time television.